mariapiatedesco/mariapiatedesco/README.md

 I’m a second-year master’s student in **Data Science and Business Analytics** at **Bocconi University**.
 After earning my bachelor’s degree in **Statistics for Big Data** at the University of Salerno with top honors, I moved to Milan to deepen my passion for Data Science.

 I’m particularly fascinated by the theoretical aspects of statistics, which led me to choose a more quantitative track.
-This has allowed me to explore topics such as **mathematical machine learning**, **probability theory**, **stochastic processes**, and much more.
+This has allowed me to explore topics such as **statistical learning**, **probability theory**, **stochastic processes**, **nonparametric bayesian statistics** and much more.

 While I enjoy diving into theory, I also love applying it in practice, especially through real-world projects.
 Working with **R** and **Python** is not just a skill but something I find genuinely exciting and fun.